Foodie poll: Way to the heart really is through the stomach for 3 in 4 Americans - NewsBreak

 The study, commissioned by brioche experts St. Pierre Bakery and conducted by OnePoll , also finds cooking from scratch, knowing how to make something without a recipe, and not getting stressed in the kitchen are among the things that impress people about others.

 Three in 10 also like it if someone knows the best spots for food in different cities.
 Meanwhile, just as many are impressed if a host always has food to offer their guests.
-On the flip side, many respondents have tried to impress others with their own great cooking skills (30%), by creating a meal out of leftovers (27%), or by discussing food with a passion (23%).
+On the flip side, many respondents have tried to impress others with their own great cooking skills (30%), by creating a meal out of leftovers (27%), or by discussing food with a passion (23%).5 killed, officer injured in Colorado shooting spree

 Another 38 percent believe sharing food brings people together and two in five have had food traditions passed down through their family .
 For 33 percent, sharing food is key to their family dynamic and 35 percent admit that food is at the heart of every family occasion.
 Nearly four in 10 (38%) see sharing food as a way to bring people together and the average American has four conversations a day about food.